KrtiT/semPy/README.md

 Likewise, if a latent variable Î· is explained by manifest variables y1, y2, y3, then in **semopy** syntax it can be written down this way:

 `eta =~ y1 + y2 + y3`

-It is also possible to specify a type of variable.
-If variable x2 is ordinal, we can inform package about it by using a special operator "is":

-`x2 is ordinal`

 ## Quickstart